How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 If you run an e-commerce store, you most likely rely on a third-party payment gateway such as Stripe and PayPal; this step may not apply to your business.
 However, if you manually process your payment information, it’s important to remember to:

-- Only store cardholder information that you need and delete what you don’t need.
+• Only store cardholder information and delete what you don’t need.

-- Inform the person handling the cardholder information on the consequences of mishandling the data.
+• Inform the person handling the cardholder about the consequences of mishandling the data.

 Requirement 4: Encrypting cardholder data on public networks.

-However, even if you access cardholder data over HTTPS, make sure your connection is completely secure.
+However, even if you access cardholder data over HTTPS, ensure your connection is completely secure.
 For example, when using open public WiFi, always use VPNs for WordPress sites.
-The VPN encrypts your online movements and protects you from eavesdroppers on public connections.
-It does so by masking your private information such as IP addresses, search history, and location.
-As a result, an important PCI DSS compliance for eCommerce.
+The VPN encrypts your online movements and protects you from eavesdroppers on public connections by masking your private information, such as IP addresses, search history, and location.
+As a result, it is an important PCI DSS compliance for eCommerce.

 Requirement 5: Protecting your systems against malware with regular software and antivirus updates.

-This step ensures that your website is less vulnerable to attacks and also protected from malware.
+This step ensures that your website is less vulnerable to attacks and protected from malware.
 Always ensure that you install the latest updates from your software providers.
-Keep your antivirus, antimalware, firewalls, and any other software that you use on devices that interact with your WordPress website up to date.
-Malware is also a software, and usually, attackers also update their malware to ensure that it’s useful.
+Keep your antivirus, antimalware, firewalls, and any other software you use on devices that interact with your WordPress website up to date.
+Malware is also software, and attackers usually update their malware to ensure that it’s useful.
 Updating your system is the best way to protect yourself from new threats.

 Requirement 6: Develop and maintain secure systems and software.